Frequently Asked Questions

 What is The Reproductive Justice Story Project?

-The Reproductive Justice Story Project is a grassroots patient advocacy website founded in 2017, directly motivated by negative patient experiences in Ontario and grounded in the knowledge that informed decision-making, patient autonomy, and consensual trauma-informed care can be framed as reproductive justice issues.
+The Reproductive Justice Story Project is a grassroots patient advocacy initiative, directly motivated by negative patient experiences in Ontario and grounded in the knowledge that informed decision-making, patient autonomy, and consensual trauma-informed care can be framed as reproductive justice issues.

-Our current work revolves around the Community Story Blog.
-On social media, we share the Community Story Blog submissions along with articles, resources & information related to reproductive health, rights, and justice.
+The current work revolves around the Community Story Blog.
+On social media, the Community Story Blog submissions are shared along with articles, resources and information.

-Future projects in the works include an Ontario-wide patient feedback survey and patient advocacy resources.
+Future projects in the works include a patient feedback survey and more patient advocacy resources.
 The report for our inaugural independent survey for patients of the St. Joe's Toronto Family Birthing Centre is complete and available online here.

 What is The Community Story Blog?

-We're publishing your stories of obstetric & gynaecological violence, birth trauma, challenges seeking abortion care, involvement with the Children’s Aid Society, mistreatment, hostility, and discrimination from care professionals related to sexual & reproductive health, mistreatment, disrespect, discrimination, negligence, and nonconsensual care at the hands of healthcare professionals during pregnancy, childbirth, postpartum, pregnancy & infant loss, fertility care, hysterectomy, tubal ligation, treatment for chronic reproductive health conditions, experiences filing formal complaints against healthcare professionals and much more.
+Submit your own experiences of obstetric violence, gynaecological mistreatment, birth trauma, abortion care, involvement with the Children’s Aid Society, disrespect, discrimination and nonconsensual care at the hands of healthcare professionals before and during pregnancy*, childbirth, postpartum, fertility care, hysterectomy, tubal ligation, treatment for chronic reproductive health conditions, experiences filing formal complaints against healthcare professionals and much more. (*preconception, abortion, miscarriage, infant loss, surrogacy, adoption... we acknowledge the full range of pregnancy experiences and all these stories are welcomed)

 If you don't see a story like yours on the blog yet, please consider sending it in anyway.
-Your story counts!
+The criteria for eligible stories are extremely broad and your story counts!

 Click here for the story submission form, or email your contribution directly to: firstname.lastname@example.org